Main Role:

 I designed an adaptive wave-based enemy system to create increasing difficulty.
 It allows for automatic difficulty adjustments based on how well the player performs.
 If they clear a wave quickly, they have to face an extra wave right away.
 If they take too long, the current wave repeats until they can beat it under the set time.

 I also experimented with small stat changes to scale difficulty as players become stronger.
 Basic enemies get slightly faster, and the multiplying ones start spawning extra parts.
-These changes are small enough to go unnoticed, but they create an increasing challenge.
+These changes are small enough to go unnoticed by the player, but they create an increasing challenge.